jcm005/QuantitativeTrader/README.md

 Back Testing platform is based off of backtraders infastrucure https://www.backtrader.com which receives historical stock data, based on the variables declared in test.py .
 It is named test.py because it is the primary platform that strategies can be built upon using historical data.
+Use pip install -r requirements.txt to download all of the necessary packages for this program.